[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 AI applications in clinical operations

-The result is an intelligent, robust medical AI platform focused on quality of care, accuracy, and regulatory compliance.
+Counsel’s responsible approach to AI starts from the bottom up.
+Counsel AI is built and trained solely on verifiable, trustworthy sources, including peer-reviewed medical guidelines.
+The result is an intelligent, purpose-built medical AI platform focused on quality of care, accuracy, and regulatory compliance.

-• A context-retrieval agent reviews a patient’s relevant medical history, lab results, prior conversations, medications, and more.
+• A context-retrieval agent that reviews a patient’s relevant medical history, lab results, prior conversations, medications, and more.

 The contextualization from the context-retrieval agent mirrors the way medical professionals approach diagnoses, yielding more informed and actionable insights for both physicians and patients.
 Specifically, these insights help formulate an effective care plan that aligns with the patient's overall health and needs.

-Automatic, detailed insights likewise optimize clinical workflows for physicians and other medical professionals.
+Automatic, detailed insights likewise optimize clinical workflows for physicians.
 This information is surfaced to providers through Counsel’s Clinician Cockpit, a proprietary EHR.
-While Counsel handles the majority of patient concerns without escalating to a human provider, The Clinician Cockpit displays a summarized, accurate snapshot of a patient’s medical history, expediting decision-making and care when a licensed physician is needed.
+While Counsel handles the majority of patient concerns without escalation, when doctor-led care is needed, the Clinician Cockpit displays a summarized, accurate snapshot of a patient’s medical history, expediting decision-making and care.
+These insights and tools further improve the patient experience by enhancing diagnostic precision.

 Governance and compliance frameworks for AI